MaxDeadBear/NaughtyBear_ReStuff/README.md

 ----------------------------
 - AngusTMH for the restuff logo
 - Tom for the original Rexglue-SDK https://github.com/rexglue/rexglue-sdk
-- SolarCookies for the Rexglue-sdk fork that allows texture and audio replacement amongst other things https://github.com/SolarRecomps/rexglue-ostentation/tree/dev
 - MadLadMikael for cleaning up and assisting with code